hapax/hapax.github.io/assets/visual-qft.md

 overlap themselves.
 We give the example of $d = 8, s = 2$ above, where a "regular octagon" has degenerated into two squares sitting on top of each other.
+But although points can degenerate into each other, the basis elements are always distinct, provided you know $d$: you simply see where the first arrow goes.
+If it arrives at a point $e^{i\theta}$, then $s = d\theta/2\pi$.
+Thus, we have indeed eliminated the ambiguity that plagues the computational basis.

 You can enter your own values of $s$ and $d$, and see the corresponding polygons using [this doodad](https://hapax.github.io/assets/polygon1/).